The Powerless Rise

 The Powerless Rise is the fifth studio album by American metalcore band As I Lay Dying.
 The album was released on May 7, 2010 in Europe, and on May 11, 2010 in the United States.
 The Powerless Rise debuted at No. 10 on the Billboard 200 with sales of 38,000.
-The album features three singles: "Beyond Our Suffering", "Parallels", and "Anodyne Sea".
-Music videos have been released for all three, with the latest one ("Beyond Our Suffering") consisting of live footage.
-The album title is taken from their lyric of the song ("Upside Down Kingdom").
+The album features three singles: "Beyond Our Suffering", "Parallels", and "Anodyne Sea", with music videos being released for all three.

-Writing and recording
+Background

 As I Lay Dying began writing songs for The Powerless Rise in mid-2009 following two years of touring for the band's 2007 album An Ocean Between Us.
+In early September the band shared that they had "been home hard at work writing new songs for an album that will be out in early-2010."
 By the end of September, the group had finished "about 6-7" songs and was scheduled to enter the studio on October 17, 2009 where they would continue to write new songs.
 This is in contrast to previous albums by As I Lay Dying that had been written over the course of only a few months.
 The three years between the release of An Ocean Between Us and The Powerless Rise previously was the largest gap between releases from the band at that time.
 Frontman Tim Lambesis stated that while some bands "need to rush out a crappy record so they can start touring again to pay their bills," As I Lay Dying had been working hard to "make a record worth listening to (hopefully), and start touring again when we're done."

+The band officially announced the title of the album in February of 2010.
+In March of 2010, the album artwork for the record, again provided by Jacob Bannon, was shared by MetalBlade Records.

+The band presented the album in a number of different pre-order bundles, including a CD plus an autographed booklet and a t-shirt, and also a deluxe fan box which allowed fans to receive the album prior to its official release.